 - Keep breathing in slowly, as deeply as you can.

 Hold Your Breath

-- If you are using inhaled, quick-relief medicine (beta-agonists), wait about 1 minute before you take your next puff.
-You do not need to wait a minute between puffs for other medicines.
+- If you are using inhaled, quick-relief medicine (beta-agonists), wait 1 to 2 minutes before you take your next puff.
+You do not need to wait between puffs for other medicines.

 Keep Your Inhaler Clean

 Look at the hole where the medicine sprays out of your inhaler.
 If you see powder in or around the hole, clean your inhaler.